digital-fabric/polyphony/docs/getting-started/tutorial.md

 end
 ```

-The cancel scope is initialized with a timeout of 10 seconds.
-Any blocking
-operation ocurring within the cancel scope will be interrupted once 10 seconds
-have elapsed.
-In order to keep the connection alive while the client is active,
-we call `scope.reset_timeout` each time data is received from the client, and
-thus reset the cancel scope timer.

-In addition, we use an `ensure` block to make sure the client connection is
-closed, whether or not it was interrupted by the cancel scope timer.
-The habit
+The call to `#cancel_after` spins up a new fiber that will sleep for 10 seconds,
+then cancel its parent.
+The call to `client.gets` blocks until new data is
+available.
+If no new data is available, the `timeout` fiber will finish
+sleeping, and then cancel the client handling fiber by raising a
+`Polyphony::Cancel` exception.
+However, if new data is received, the `timeout`
+fiber is restarted, causing to begin sleeping again for 10 seconds.
+If the
+client has closed the connection, or some other exception occurs, the `timeout`
+fiber is automatically stopped as it is a child of the client handling fiber.

-of always cleaning up using `ensure` in the face of potential interruptions is a
+The habit of always cleaning up using `ensure` in the face of potential
-fundamental element of using Polyphony correctly.
-This makes your code robust,
+interruptions is a fundamental element of using Polyphony correctly.
+This makes
-even in a highly chaotic concurrent execution environment where tasks can be
+your code robust, even in a highly chaotic concurrent execution environment
-interrupted at any time.
+where tasks can be started, restarted and interrupted at any time.

 ## Implementing graceful shutdown